 You may be asking yourself, why is the range of lending amounts so wide.
 Compare a pink slip loan, with lending amounts that range in the thousands, with a payday loan that will cap out at a few hundred.
 Or even a personal loan which lets you borrow a larger amount of cash but will be within a range of a few thousand dollars.
 The reason for this large discrepancy is that the amount you borrow is based on available equity in your vehicle.
-Unlike other short term loans and cash advances, your credit is less important when a lender is underwriting eligibility for an online title loan.
+Unlike other short term loans and cash advances, your credit is less important for a car title loan.
 You can have bad credit or a terrible payment history and still qualify for well over $5,000 if you bring enough equity to the table.
 Here at CarTitleLoanLenders USA we feature many companies who offer loans for those with bad credit or banking problems.
 You simply need to know what to look for.
 The amount of equity available will depend on your vehicle’s present day value.
 You also need to make sure there are no active liens or holds on the pink slip.
 Most title loan companies will be able to provide a quick estimate on the amount available to borrow in a matter of hours.
 They will review your application for credit and appraise the resale value of the vehicle.
 No lender will let you borrow the full appraised vehicle value.
 Reason being, if a customer defaults they may need to sell the car at an auction to recoup the money lent out.
 If a defaulted loan progresses to this point it’s hard to get the full appraised value back from a simple vehicle auction.
-In most cases we expect a title loan company to put out 50-60% of the vehicle’s appraised value.
+In most cases we expect a financial institution to put out 50-60% of the vehicle’s appraised value.
 This amount can depend on other factors such as the amount requested by the borrower.
 But often times it will fall within that range.

 Bottom Line – I know I can use the collateral in my vehicle, should I still get a loan?